-If a few times during the semester you are not able to attend your own lecture or discussion but can go to one at a different time you should do that, so as not to miss essential course material.
-(Please do not send email/ELMS messages asking permission to attend another class; just show up, and of course fill out the Report an absence form mentioned above.
-However, see below about whether you can get credit for any in-class coursework done in a different class.
+If a few times during the semester you are not able to attend your own lecture or discussion but can go to a different one you should do that, so as not to miss essential course material.
+(Please do not send email/ELMS messages asking permission to attend another class; just show up, and of course fill out the Report an absence form mentioned above.)
+However, see below about whether you can get credit for in-class coursework done in a different class.

 Before or after any absence please do not send a message to me or your TA to find out what you will miss or missed, because the size of the course and the number of students who miss class makes it infeasible for us to fill them in individually via email.
-Instead you would be responsible for finding out what was missed by getting notes from a classmate who was present, or from ELMS announcements, or from class videos (if they are being made at that time).
+Instead you would be responsible for finding out what was missed from class videos, ELMS announcements, or by getting notes from a classmate who was present.

-- If it turns out that you did not miss any in-class graded coursework during an absence: Then you do not have to discuss the absence with me individually- filling out the Report an absence form mentioned above (and upload-ing documentation) is sufficient. - If you did miss any in-class graded coursework during an absence: You will need to discuss the situation verbally with me in office hours later, to determine if it qualifies as an excused absence, and so coursework that was affected by the absence can be properly handled.
-Be sure to read Section 7.2 below first.
+- If it turns out that you did not miss any in-class graded coursework during an absence: Then you do not have to discuss the absence with me individually- filling out the Report an absence form mentioned above (and uploading documentation) is sufficient. - If you did miss any in-class graded coursework during an absence: You will need to discuss the situation verbally with me in office hours later, to determine if it qualifies as an excused absence, and so coursework that was affected by the absence can be properly handled.
+Be sure to read Section 6.2 below first.

 Filling out the Report an absence form does not by itself make an absence excused.
-It just avoids our having to receive email every time a student misses class.
+It just avoids having to discuss every absence via email (ELMS messages) in a course with hundreds of students.